KittenLord/summaries/rfc9110-HTTP-Semantics.md

 ##### 5.6.1.2.
 Recipient Requirements

-Empty lsit elements do not contribute to the count of elements.
+Empty list elements do not contribute to the count of elements.
 A recipient MUST parse and ignore empty list elements, but may not commit (ignore several empty list elements, that can be attributed to a common mistake, then reject)

 Pretty much just expect that some retard may use empty list elements